PepsiPistol/TicTacToe/docs/DeveloperManual.md

 #### Heroku
 Heroku is the cloud service used in this project to host our Tic-Tac-Toe game.
 Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
+Developers need to download [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), a command-line tool to create and modify Heroku apps.
+To run the app locally, you use the gradle _stage_ command, followed by _heroku local web_.

 [Heroku documentation](https://devcenter.heroku.com/articles/getting-started-with-java#introduction)

 [Our Heroku web app](https://pepsilove.herokuapp.com/)

+#### Jacoco
+Jacoco is a library for Java that generates our code coverage reports.

 #### Codecov
 Codecov is a service that hosts code coverage reports.